Comprehensive support for rural electrification and cooperative development

 Building a solid foundation: Master plans for electricity access

-NRECA International continues to play a key role in the country’s aggressive plan to rapidly increase electricity access in its rural areas.
-Under the REA Master Plans project funded by the USAID/Power Africa program in Uganda, the team is in the process of developing master plans for the first six service territories by end of August 2017, and completing all 13 service territories by end of June, 2018.
-Once these six master plans are completed, the team will help the REA develop an off-grid electrification strategy for Uganda.
-This will include actively engaging private sector service providers and developers to coordinate renewable energy mini-grids and stand-alone energy solutions as part of a larger national electrification planning paradigm.
+NRECA International continues to support REA’s aggressive program to rapidly increase electricity access in rural Uganda.
+Under the REA Master Plans project funded by the USAID/Power Africa program in Uganda, the team completed master plans for all 13 service territories in 2019.
+The team also developed an off-grid electrification strategy that included actively engaging private sector service providers and developers to coordinate renewable energy mini-grids and stand-alone energy solutions as part of a larger national electrification planning paradigm.

 Connecting people to power

 Rural communities that already have access to power are expanding, while many consumers who are just 70 meters from a power line find themselves unable to pay for electric service.

 In some places in rural Uganda, only 10% of community members have the resources to pay for the cost of an electric connection.
 To address this, Power Africa enlisted the NRECA International team to help REA define and implement the new Electricity Connections Policy (ECP) which was launched in November 2018.
 Under this initiative, consumers located up to 70 meters from a power line will receive free electricity connections, expediting and increasing access for community members who are unable to pay connections fees.

 In addition to supporting the very important consumer connection program the NRECA team also developed a low-cost house wiring solution designed to serve multi-room dwellings both safely and economically in sub-Saharan Africa.